 - Improvement in deep sleep

 Thyroid disease has reached epidemic levels in the United States, and still, many people go undiagnosed.
-Hypothyroidism, (under-producing thyroid) produces symptoms such as weight gain, fatigue, hair loss, dry skin, etc. Some hypothyroidism can be treatment-resistant and the reason is often because many medical providers skip the adrenal function all together.
-Cortisol and adrenaline are your stress hormones and produce the fight or flight response.
-Your adrenals also produce hormones which impact major metabolic processes, exactly as your thyroid does.
+Hypothyroidism, (under-producing thyroid) produces symptoms such as weight gain, fatigue, hair loss, dry skin, etc. Some hypothyroidism can be treatment-resistant and the reason is often that many medical providers skip the adrenal function altogether.
+Cortisol and adrenaline are your stress hormones and produce the fight-or-flight response.
+Your adrenals also produce hormones that impact major metabolic processes, exactly as your thyroid does.

-When you are under stress (physical, emotional, mental), your hypothalamus sends a signal to your pituitary gland which then signals your adrenals to produce more steroid hormones such as cortisol.
-Once this process is set in motion, cortisol and other hormones such as the thyroid signal your body to direct all of your body’s normal functions to only what is essential to overcome the stressor.
-This means that other functions such as digestion, the immune response, and thyroid function are put on hold until the stress has passed.
+When you are under stress, your hypothalamus sends a signal to your pituitary gland which then signals your adrenals to produce more steroid hormones such as cortisol.
+Once this process is in motion, cortisol and other hormones signal your body to direct all of your body’s normal functions to only what is essential to overcome the stressor.
+This means that other functions such as digestion, the immune response, and thyroid function are on hold until the stress has passed.
 In a perfect world, stress would pass quickly, and your body would return to normal.
-However, because of hectic lifestyles and chronic stress that modern society is exposed to, the stress doesn’t end quickly and therein begins the negative feedback loop that occurs between the hypothalamus, the pituitary gland, and the thyroid gland.
-Stress also produces inflammation which make thyroid receptors less sensitive to hormones produced by the thyroid.
+However, because of the hectic lifestyles and chronic stress that modern society is exposed to, the stress doesn’t end quickly, and therein begins the negative feedback loop that occurs between the hypothalamus, the pituitary gland, and the thyroid gland.
+Stress also produces inflammation which makes thyroid receptors less sensitive to hormones produced by the thyroid.
 A lot of patients who are put on thyroid medication without any adrenal support can initially get worse and experience shaking hands, racing heart, and insomnia to name a few.
 This is caused by their body being forced into “overdrive” from the rush of thyroid hormones.